john-s-m/mycache/README.md

   -m

     There are two types of cache controlling mechanisms.
-The default is to force all actions that hit the cache through a single thread.
+No matter how many working threads, the default is to force all actions that hit the cache to serialize through a single thread.
     Using this option uses the multiplexor which allows multiiple threads to run in parallel.
 Multiple readers run freely in parallel unless there is a writer.
-Writers will block future readers and writers until its write is complete, then freeing other readers and writers.
+Writers will block future readers and writers until its write is complete, then freeing all other readers and writers.